 In case you missed them, here are some of our most popular toolkits:

 Answer the $1 Million Question for Your Business: Can refocusing your business model help recharge your business’s value?

-Together with FP Transitions®, we completed an in-depth analysis of the Client Manager vs. Investment Manager business models and learned that advisors who focus on the client can increase the value of their business by more than $1 million over a 10-year period.2,3
+We completed an in-depth analysis of the Client Manager vs. Investment Manager business models and learned that advisors who focus on the client can increase the value of their business.

 In our “Value of Time” toolkit, we present compelling data that shows how delegating noncore functions has helped those we surveyed to increase their profits significantly.
 You’ll finish with five action steps you can implement immediately.

 If you were to ask yourself how well you understand your clients’ digital needs, how would you respond?
 Many advisors are more than a little nervous about the rise of robo-advisors and the effect on their businesses.

 Download your copy of our report “Digital Transformation and the Advisor: Keeping pace with a rapidly evolving competitive landscape.” and learn how to take advantage of—rather than feel threatened by—financial technology.
 We discuss the 6 things you can do now to thrive in today’s digital age.